ChinmayDharwad24/NGO_Management_System/README.md

 ### Project Description
 ------------
 - CardLayout : It treats each component in the container as a card.
 Only one card is visible at a time, and the container acts as a stack of cards.
-- Email Service :
+- Email Service : Java Mail API
-- DB4o Database : open-source object database for Java and .NET applications.
+- DB4O Database : open-source object database for Java and .NET applications.

 ###### Enterprise 1: ChildCare NGO
 	organization 1: NGO